June holds reign as the hottest month in

 Rainfall

-The only month without rainfall in Aden is June.
+The only month without rainfall is June.

 Sea temperature